intercepted16/structure-walker/README.md

 To use the project, run the compiled executable.
 You can either download it from the [releases page](#) (work in progress) or compile it manually.

+Once run, the program will interactively guide you.

 ### Running the Application

 ```sh